-This statement seeks to summarize the Center for Disaster Philanthropy’s perspective on why racial and intersectional equity (RIE) and inclusion matter to our work; our commitment to challenging persistent inequities wherever and however they present in the U.S. and worldwide, including within domestic and international structures and systems; the values that guide our efforts to operationalize our commitment to RIE; what we have done thus far and how we plan to continue our efforts to become a fully inclusive, anti-racist organization.
+This statement seeks to summarize CDP’s perspective on why racial and intersectional equity (RIE) and inclusion matter to our work; our commitment to challenging persistent inequities wherever and however they present in the U.S. and worldwide, including within domestic and international structures and systems; the values that guide our efforts to operationalize our commitment to RIE; what we have done thus far and how we plan to continue our efforts to become a fully inclusive, anti-racist organization.

 Our RIE Vision

 The Center for Disaster Philanthropy’s board and staff envision an anti-racist organization guided by values that promote and nurture racial justice, intersectional equity, and the empowerment of disenfranchised and marginalized people and communities in all the work we do.

 Racism is persistent and entrenched.
 It has shaped the lived experience, life outcomes and disparities for people worldwide, and it remains present in our day-to-day lives.

 CDP recognizes the systemic social, health, economic and political disparities and the harrowing injustices that are pervasive in all aspects of life for racialized or marginalized persons and communities.